taielab/awesome-hacking-lists/README.md

 - [MindPatch/zaphoster](https://github.com/MindPatch/zaphoster) - Fix host header error in zaproxy
 - [ctxis/crackerjack](https://github.com/ctxis/crackerjack) - CrackerJack / Hashcat Web Interface / Context Information Security
 - [rortega/Frukah](https://github.com/rortega/Frukah) - This is a Frida/Gui tool is used for dynamic analysis of android applications.
 The tool allows you to inject/hook javascript to various java methods.
 This will allow you to follow/modify the applicat
-- [blabla1337/skf-labs](https://github.com/blabla1337/skf-labs) - Repo for all the OWASP-SKF Docker lab examples
+- [blabla1337/skf-labs](https://github.com/blabla1337/skf-labs) - Repo for all the SKF Docker lab examples
 - [oerlex/ZoneTransferFuzzer](https://github.com/oerlex/ZoneTransferFuzzer) -
 - [Rodney-O-C-Melby/dns-zone-transfer-test](https://github.com/Rodney-O-C-Melby/dns-zone-transfer-test) - Automates Domain Name System (DNS) zone transfer testing.
 Checks for CVE-1999-0532  by automatically finding a given domains nameservers, and tests for zone transfers, if successful, subdomains are pr
 - [Veraxy00/Shiro-EXP](https://github.com/Veraxy00/Shiro-EXP) - Apache Shiro 反序列化漏洞检测与利用工具，一键注入内存马